This thread was archived. Please ask a new question if you need help.

 Actually, the Troubleshooting add-on is suggested during the process of posting a question; it's an add-on (extension), so you need to give permission for it to install.
 Of course, when you post using IE that doesn't even come up as an option...

 Are you able to access it in Firefox's Safe Mode?
 That's a standard diagnostic tool to deactivate extensions and some advanced features of Firefox.
-More info: Troubleshoot Firefox issues using Safe Mode.
+More info: Diagnose Firefox issues using Troubleshoot Mode.

 You can restart Firefox in Safe Mode using either: